graphaware/neo4j-framework/tx-api/README.md

 ### Batch Usage

-In case you would like to use the Neo4j `BatchInserter` API but still get access to `ImprovedTransactionData` during batch insert operations, `TransactionSimulatingBatchInserterImpl` is the class for you.
+In case you would like to use the Neo4j `BatchInserter` API but still get access to `ImprovedTransactionData` during batch insert operations, [`TransactionSimulatingBatchInserterImpl`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/tx/event/batch/api/TransactionSimulatingBatchInserterImpl.html) is the class for you.
 It is a `BatchInserter` but allows `TransactionEventHandler`s to be registered on it.
-It then simulates a transaction commit every once in a while (configurable, please refer to JavaDoc).
+It then simulates a transaction commit every once in a while (configurable, please refer to Javadoc).

-As a `GraphDatabaseService` equivalent for batch inserts, this project provides `TransactionSimulatingBatchGraphDatabase` for completeness, but its usage is discouraged.
+As a `GraphDatabaseService` equivalent for batch inserts, this project provides [`TransactionSimulatingBatchGraphDatabase`](http://graphaware.com/site/framework/latest/apidocs/org/neo4j/unsafe/batchinsert/TransactionSimulatingBatchGraphDatabase.html) for completeness, but its usage is discouraged.

 License